jsmanriquem/NovaLabUD/source/index.rst

-..
-Graficador documentation master file, created by sphinx-quickstart on Mon Nov 11 21:49:40 2024.
+.. toma_datos documentation master file, created by sphinx-quickstart on Sun Oct 13 20:24:53 2024.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Graficador documentation
+toma_datos documentation
 ========================

 Add your content using ``reStructuredText`` syntax.
 See the